 First the clinician assesses the spasticity of a current or referred patient.
 The assessment includes a patient questionnaire and interview, a physical examination, spasticity assessment, and a review of potential goals that the patient, caregiver, and clinician hope to achieve.
-The clinician then identifies appropriate treatment options and develops a treatment plan with the patient, and caregiver as appropriate.
+The clinician then identifies appropriate treatment options and develops a treatment plan with the patient and caregiver, as appropriate.
 If the patient has severe spasticity and the clinician is recommending the screening test for ITB Therapy, the benefits and risks of the test are discussed.

 The ITB screening test helps physicians and patients determine if the patient with severe spasticity will respond to ITB Therapy.
 A screening test is performed by delivering a bolus dose of baclofen into the intrathecal space through a single lumbar puncture injection.
 This procedure may be done in a hospital setting or physician’s office.
 The results are considered positive when the patient's spasticity is significantly reduced, shown by specific spasticity evaluations and improved range of motion.
 Possible adverse events of the screening test are drug related and include hypotonia, somnolence, nausea, vomiting, headaches, and dizziness.
 The screening test is contraindicated in the presence of active infection and in patients who demonstrate hypersensitivity to oral baclofen.
 The patient must be monitored closely in a fully equipped and staffed environment during the screening test.
-Resuscitative equipment should be immediately available for use in case of life threatening or intolerable side effects.
+Resuscitative equipment should be immediately available for use in case of life threatening side effects.

 Implant of Pump System